chris-koester-db/dbsql_http/dbsql_ops/README.md

 - Create, update, get, list, delete warehouses
 - List query history

 This project requires an [HTTP connection](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-connection) like the one shown below.
 OAuth is also available.
 See the documentation for [HTTP connection](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-connection) or [Connect to external HTTP services](https://docs.databricks.com/aws/en/query-federation/http) for more details.
+The default connection name is `databricks_api`.

 ```sql
 create connection if not exists databricks_api